Tiny Art for All

 • Cohesion – stay in the general vicinity of the other birds

-The movement and form that emerge from this arise from the choices of individuals with no apparent leader.
+The movement and form that come from this are an emergent phenomenon, arising from the interaction of many individuals with no apparent leader.

 The characteristics of flocks are of enough interest to scientists that in 1986, Craig Reynolds created a program named Boids that simulated the motion and behavior of a flock.
 Several places online where you can play with Boids are: